Fquico1999/gia_trainer/README.md

 -   **Practice Mode**: Practice any single task type without the pressure of logging results.
 Your performance is still compared against past logged attempts.
 -   **Performance Analytics**: After each task, view a scatter plot of your accuracy vs. speed compared to your historical performance.
 -   **Persistent Logging**: All test mode results are saved to local CSV files for tracking progress.
+-   **Modern UI**: The application opens in fullscreen with centered controls and a sleek dark theme.

 ## Installation